sentientazure/superblogdocs/15_sharing_is_caring/01_html_3_share_link.md

 [Click here](https://superblog.codeunicorn.io/articles/hoomans/) for an example on how this button will work.
 In this article (written by the brilliant author _noug_), you can see the share button, once you click it it'll copy the URL of that webpage to your clipboard.
 Then you can just paste it anywhere.

+This is the trello card "_As a user, I can share a post by sharing a link to it._" Move the card from Backlog to Done.

 In your `detail.html`, at the bottom of the body block:

 ```django